 Whited was too fast.
 After some laps of intense close range observation of the Bob Brown McLaren’s rear, Hackman lost some momentum out of turn 6.
 It was all Whited needed to pull alongside on the short run down to turn 7.
 The American was past.
 To soon ease away into the distance.

-Had Hackman been planning on gently coasting home from here, he could shelve those intentions straight away.
-As behind “Speedy Davy” Jacques was on the approach.
+Had Hackman been planning on gently coasting home from there, he could shelve those intentions straight away.
+As behind “Speedy Davy” Jaques was on the approach.

 Another battle was raging higher up.
 Sterr, getting ever more confident in his McLaren M8C, had managed to close the gap between him and Ray Riddall.
 The German and the Brit were now both claiming ownership over fourth spot.